NERC-CEH/digital-objects-ontology/CEH-DCAT-AP.md

 `vcard:Individual`

-SHOULD use a <mailto:> URI to instantiate this class.
+SHOULD use an [ORCID](https://orcid.org/) URI to instantiate this class.

 | Property | Range | Cardinality | Usage | Reuse |
 | --- | --- | --- | --- | --- |